jtiala/xqdvd/README.md

 The time was right.
 I had the knowhow to implement these ambitious plans.
 I had to do it.

 *I did it.*

-(For reals, I made this for an assignment for an user interface programming course at the university)
+(For reals, I made this for an assignment for an user interface programming course at the university.
+I didn't have much time, so it's not perfect.)

 ## Installing

 Create the database using `install.sql`.
-Then modify `config.php`.
-Everything should work.
+Then modify `config_example.php` and save it as `config.php`.

 ## Live example